Holiday Fairs At Various Venues You Don’t Want To Miss

 - Handmade chocolate bonbons,

 - Leather gloves,

 - more to see, buy and taste on the market.

-This year you also can enjoy a spectacular light show on the facade of the Basilica in the evenings every 30 minutes.
+Similarly to previous years you can also enjoy a spectacular light show on the facade of the Basilica in the evenings every 30 minutes starting at 17.30.

 The fair will be bigger than previous years: Budapest’s best street food vendors will offer delicacies in Zrínyi utca from Sas utca to Széchenyi tér.